-The WHO CC has been developing, gathering, utilising and sharing expertise, information, practical approaches and innovative tools on how to invest in order to improve health and well-being, reduce health inequities, build stronger communities and resilient systems within and beyond Welsh borders.
-It informs and promotes more sustainable, evidence- and people-informed informed policies; embracing the principles of human rights, equity and diversity and social value; and helping address the health and well-being needs of current and future generations, driving sustainable development and prosperous lives for all, leaving no one behind.
+The WHO CC has been developing, gathering, utilising and sharing expertise, evidence, practical approaches and innovative tools on how to invest in order to improve health and well-being, reduce health inequities, build stronger communities and resilient systems within and beyond Welsh borders.
+It informs and promotes sustainable, evidence and people-informed policies; embracing the principles of human rights, equity and diversity and social value.
+This will help to address the health and well-being needs of current and future generations, driving sustainable development and prosperous lives for all, leaving no one behind.

 WHO CC re-designation 2022 – 2026